Princeton, Indiana: Government

 Princeton is governed by a mayor and a five-member city council, all of whom are elected for four-year terms.
-The current mayor is Brad Schmitt, Republican as of January 1, 2016.
+The current mayor is Greg Wright, Republican as of January 1, 2020.
 City functions are divided among the Police Department, Sanitation Department, Parks and Recreation Department, Street Department, Sewer Department, Water Department, Water Treatment Plant, and the Princeton Fire Territory (formed from a merger between the Princeton Fire Department and the Patoka Township Fire Department in early 2006).

-Like most Midwestern small towns, Princeton's citizens are generally socially conservative.
-However, its largely blue-collar population—including factory workers, skilled tradesmen, railroad employees, and coal miners—and significant union membership means that there is no general bias towards either the Republican or Democratic Party; however, Princeton's Democrats tend to be considerably more socially conservative than those in other parts of the country.

 Parks and recreation

 Princeton has three main city parks, administered by the Department of Parks and Recreation.
 Lafayette Park, on the city's north side, is the largest.
 It features a fishing pond, shelter houses, a playground, an open general-purpose recreation area, and a stage for public performances.
 The city swimming pool is adjacent to Lafayette Park, as is Kiddie Land, a playground for very young children.
 Gil Hodges field, where the Princeton Community High School baseball team plays its home games, is also located on the park property.